Linaro/lava/doc/v2/standard-test-jobs.rst

    shipped with LAVA and are routinely tested on ``staging.validation.linaro.org``.

-.. index:: job metadata, metadata
+.. index:: job metadata, metadata - test jobs

 .. _job_metadata: